Star Trek: Strange New Worlds season 4: Marketing

-During a "Star Trek Universe" panel at San Diego Comic-Con in July 2025, a short teaser was shown which revealed that an episode of the fourth season would portray the crew with puppets.
+During a Star Trek Universe panel at San Diego Comic-Con in July 2025, a short teaser was shown which revealed that an episode of the fourth season would portray the crew with puppets.
 Several commentators suggested that the series was again copying the Buffyverse franchise following the second season's musical episode "Subspace Rhapsody", pointing to Buffy the Vampire Slayers musical episode "Once More, with Feeling" (2001) and spin-off series Angels puppet episode "Smile Time" (2004).
 William Hughes at The A. V. Club felt the idea of a puppet episode had lost its impact after several other series had done the concept.
 The season was also promoted at New York Comic Con in October, at another "Star Trek Universe" panel featuring Kurtzman, Goldsman, Myers, Peck, Gooding, Navia, and Quinn.
 A first-look clip for the season was released during the panel.
 Gizmodos James Whitbrook said the serious first-look clip was in stark contrast with the previous puppet announcement, and felt it may have been chosen as a response to criticisms of the third season.

+Romijn, Peck, Gooding, and Wesley promoted the season at CCXP Mexico in April 2026, announcing the release dates and debuting the first trailer.
+Whitbrook said the trailer, like the first-look clip, was trying to "strike a more serious balance" than the third season did, despite the inclusion of cowboys and dinosaurs.
+He noted that there were indications in the trailer that some main characters could die in the season.
+Lacy Baugher at Den of Geek similarly felt that the trailer was trying to show a pivot away from some of the "more out-there" elements of the third season that proved divisive among fans, with a focus on more traditional Star Trek adventures and setting up the end of the series.
+However, Baugher also acknowledged the dinosaur and the previously announced puppet episode, and said the series "will still march to the beat of its own drummer in its fourth season".

 Release

-The season is expected to premiere on the streaming service Paramount+ in the United States, Canada, the United Kingdom, Latin America, Australia, South Korea, Italy, France, Germany, Switzerland, and Austria.
-It will run for 10 episodes.
-The season is not expected to premiere until mid-to-late 2026.
+The season was released on the streaming service Paramount+ in the United States, Canada, the United Kingdom, Latin America, Australia, South Korea, Italy, France, Germany, Switzerland, and Austria.
+The season premiered on July 23, 2026.
+The rest of the 10-episode run was released weekly until September 24.
 The series is released in New Zealand on TVNZ, in India on Voot, and in other European countries on SkyShowtime (a combination of Paramount+ and the streaming service Peacock).

+Reception

+On review aggregator website Rotten Tomatoes, 100% of 14 critics reviews were positive and the average of rated reviews was 7.5 out of 10.
+Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 9 reviews, indicating a "generally favorable" response.